mackerelio/mkr/README.md

 ]
 ```

-The format of `createdAt` is ISO-8601 and use the current time zone.
+The format of `createdAt` uses ISO-8601 in the current time zone.

 The `mkr hosts` command has an '-f' option to format the output.